emsa16/realtimegame/README.md

 ## Realtime
 The realtime aspect of this browser game prototype lies mostly on the backend and is described in more detail [here](https://github.com/emsa16/realtimegame-backend).
-The part of it that is visible in the frontend part is the chat client and the game world.
+The part of it that is visible on the frontend is the chat client and the game world.
 The `src/Chat` component connects to the chat server with the use of the standard WebSocket API.
 The same component also renders the chat client with its message log and connection controls.
 Messages are sent through the chat client in realtime.
 The `src/Game` component renders the game world and the player avatar inside it.
 When the player moves inside the world, the movement action is sent to the chat component which sends it to the chat server.
 In this way, the movement is immediately shown for other players that are in the game world, making the game world realtime as well.
 Finally, changing the avatar's appearance and name is also immediately reflected in other users' browsers, with the help of the socket connections.

 There was never any need to use a WebSocket library on the frontend, as the plain WebSocket object was easy to work with and the client did not need to do complex things.